Questions that businesses ask when considering a 100% Done-for-You Knowledge Centre.

 The key differences:

-• Done Properly: As Nigel Botterill says, it’s about getting it done “properly” – exactly as Marcus Sheridan would expect.
+• Done Properly: As Nigel Botterill says, most people dabble.
+I ensure it’s done exactly as Marcus Sheridan would expect.

 “How do you handle sensitive industry information or competitive advantages in the content?”